 As the previous article clearly illustrated the case for getting your child involved in some type of physical activity.
 This Ted Talk by Matt Young great Ted Talk on childhood obesity provides statistics that this generation of children has a lower life expectancy than their parents.

-As a certified personal trainer, I able to provided our student nutrition plans and suggestions.
-When students want to improve their diet, I stress to them is replacing meals with a plant based ones.
+As a certified personal trainer, I able to provide our student nutrition plans and suggestions.
+When students want to improve their diet, I stress to them is replacing meals with a plant-based ones.
 I tell them not to go kamikaze, but to start off by replacing one meal then move to two meals.
 This article by Dr. Michael Greger reinforces that a plant-based diet is healthier for adults and children.

 And a benefit of this diet will improve mood, you will have less tension, anxiety, and fatigue.